 I recently attended a fun day at a factory celebrating its 100th anniversary.
 Among the events at the fun day was a small circus featuring a variety of skilled acts.
 The ringmaster, an Australian called Steve, performed the world’s most difficult trick involving toothbrushes.
 Two Kenyan brothers did an extraordinary hat juggling act.
 But the most striking act was a young lady called Miss Freya, a master of the relatively new circus discipline of aerial silk.

-Aerial silk performers in skimpy costumes—usually, though not exclusively, female—dangle from fabric ‘ropes’ and perform acrobatics in mid-air.
-It is a skillful and dangerous art, made all the more impressive by occurring high up in a dark circus tent.
-Like the can-can, the key moments of an aerial silk routine are the moments when the artist spreads their legs the widest.
+Aerial silk performers—usually, though not exclusively, female—dangle from fabric ‘ropes’ and perform acrobatics.
+It’s a skillful and dangerous art, made all the more impressive by occurring high up in a dark circus tent.
+Like the can-can, the key moments of an aerial silk routine—those which generate the strongest audience reaction—are the moments when the artist spreads their legs the widest.
 In aerial silk they slowly circle in the spotlight, revealing themselves to the audience.

-Like the can-can, the key moments of an aerial silk routine are the moments when the artist spreads their legs the widest
+Like the can-can, the key moments of an aerial silk routine—those which generate the strongest audience reaction—are the moments when the artist spreads their legs the widest.

 Enforced public nudity

-With aerial silk, modern society stands on the very brink of breaking the taboo on public displays of the genitals.
+Modern society stands on the brink of breaking the taboo on public displays of the genitals.
 It can only be a matter of time before that barrier is broken.
 A socially accepted means of displaying the genitals will inevitably emerge.
 Like the can-can and aerial silk, it will probably come via the arts.
-The slow journey to repeal 6,000 years of sexual repression is nearing a major milestone.
+The slow journey to repeal 6,000 years of sexual repression inexorably marches on.